 You can read more about this fascinating period in American musical instrument manufacturing here: Stop The Music!
 American Band Instrument Manufacturing During World War II.

 As you can imagine, this was a tumultuous period for American musical instrument manufacturers.
-Their booming business of the 1920s and 1930s halted and put out in the rain, the jolt changed the trajectory of the industry as a whole and unfortunately for Conn, they never recovered their former brilliance and craftsmanship, and they eventually declined and sold out.
+The booming business of the 1920s followed by weathering of the depression in the 1930s followed by total war: their entire business halted and put out in the rain.
+The jolt was an exclamation point, changing the trajectory of the industry as a whole, and unfortunately for Conn, they never fully recovered their pre-war brilliance and craftsmanship in professional saxophones (with a notable exception in the Connstellation 28M alto saxophone), but not before creating the school band as we know it.

 All in all, these took a bit more care than the same pre-war Conn to get the the best results.
 However, once put together, the sound of the horns was just as good as any pre-war horn.
 They played excellently, as Conn M-series horns are known, and under the fingers and in the overall experience of playing, they were indistinguishable from their pre-war brethren.
 This was gratifying to me, because sadly, in my experience the general quality continues to decline and eventually even the playability and tone tapers off within a few years after the war.
 After all, life goes on, right?
 When they pulled the tools out of storage and got the factory back to “normal” in late 1945, how could it possibly ever be the same as it was in 1938?
-Some workers had retired, some had gone off to war, a bunch of new guys had been hired, and the market had changed.
+Some workers had retired, some had gone off to war, a bunch of new workers had been hired, and the market was changing as big bands gave way to rock and roll.
 Skills had gotten rusty, as had tarp-covered tooling, and in 1948 even the rolled toneholes that differentiated Conn from their competition had disappeared.

 The alto was made in 1944, the tenor in 1945.
 I didn’t have the time to take nice photos of the tenor, sorry!